Affiliate Commission Rates: How to Determine Yours in 2021

 Pay per lead programs are a little more complicated.
 In this case, merchants compensate affiliates for conversions.
 The affiliate needs to persuade consumers to go to the merchant’s website and to complete a certain action.
-For example, the end goal may be to make consumers sign up for a trial, complete a contact form, download software, or subscribe for a newsletter.
+For example, the end goal may be to make consumers sign up for a trial, complete a contact form, download software, or subscribe to a newsletter.

 - Pay per click (PPC)

 Some companies combine different approaches and provide additional bonuses.
-For example, Fiverr offers $159 for first-time buyers and also uses a hybrid cost per action model, combining a fixed $10 commission with additional 10% of revenue.
+For example, Fiverr offers $159 for first-time buyers and also uses a hybrid cost per action model, combining a fixed $10 commission with an additional 10% of revenue.

 How Much Commission Does a Typical Affiliate Program Pay (by Rules For Rebels)?